dora-lee/seneca-prg550-2022-spring/lectures/lecture06.md

 - [Pandas User Guide](https://pandas.pydata.org/docs/user_guide/index.html)
 - [Pandas API Reference](https://pandas.pydata.org/docs/reference/index.html)

+## Why Regular Expressions?

+Regular expressions are a way programmatically describe the `string-pattern` you want to look for in a body of `text`.
+For example:

+- What if you want to search for a IP addresses having a specific subnet?
+- What if you have a list of 1000 emails and you only want to find users who signed up with `yahoo` in North America  (ie keep `yahoo.ca` and `yahoo.com` but exclude `yahoo.co.uk`)?
+- What if you need you have a list of emails like `test@domain.com` that you need to change to `test@my-domain.com` ?

+How would you describe the string you want to find or the operation you want to make?

+Regular expressions (or "regex") are a way to parse and operate on strings in a compact manner.

 ## Regular Expressions in Python
 [Regular expressions](https://docs.python.org/3/howto/regex.html) are search patterns.
 They are written using a